buildspace/buildspace-projects/NFT_Collection/en/Section_2/Lesson_3_Dynamically_Generating_NFTs.md

 ![](https://i.imgur.com/ADawgrB.png)

-Perhaps you wanna generate random band name.
+Perhaps you wanna generate a random band name.
 Perhaps you wanna generate random character names for your Dungeons and Dragons games.
 Do whatever you want.
 Maybe you don't give a shit about three word combinations and just want to make SVGs of pixel art penguins.
 Go for it.
 Do whatever you want :).

 Note: I recommend like 15-20 words per array.
 I've noticed around 10 it's usually not random enough.